StopRoadDeaths.ie and Workplace Risk

 The debate sparked by StopRoadDeaths.ie provides a timely catalyst.

-Public awareness is rising.
-Political scrutiny is increasing.
+Public awareness is rising and political scrutiny is increasing.
 Available data is worrisome.

 Sources: